singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 9   }
 ```

-Like the  Fibonacci problem, the  runtime of this  algorithm is exponential (roughly O ( 3^n) ), since  each call branches out to three more calls.
+Like the  Fibonacci problem, the  runtime of this  algorithm is exponential (roughly O(3ⁿ)), since  each call branches out to three more calls.

 ##### Memoization Solution